Bosma/BitcoinTrader/README.md

 # BitcoinTrader
-C++ OKCoin spot CNY (multiple exchange support in the future) algo trader.
+C++ OKCoin spot USD (multiple exchange support in the future) algo trader.

 ## Dependencies
 1. C++14 compiler (only tested on clang++)